|

 improve your game faster.
 Especially 1 to 1.
 The reason why most people

-focus and effective.
-Furthermore, I am a degree holder and I can
+intensity.
+Its focus and effective.
+Furthermore, I am

 can give you quality and secret drills, reason being that not many

-knowing HOW to execute them properly.
-The feeling the
+knowing HOW to execute them

 experience is VERY different.
 You will also be able to gain the